 - Less Spicy: Add just a pinch of the Jerk seasoning to the dish if you are sensitive to spice or serving this to kiddos.
 You can serve it up with extra hot sauce for the spice lovers.

-- No Coconut: Instead of using coconut, use oat or soya cream, or blend up some silken tofu to make a creamy sauce.
+- No Coconut: Instead of using coconut, use oat or soy milk or cream, or blend up some silken tofu to make a creamy sauce.

 It is a pasta dish flavoured with Caribbean ingredients, as well as having the colours of the Rastafarian flag reflected in the red, yellow and green bell peppers!
 Even the shape of the pasta such as tagliatelle, looks like dread locks - but any pasta shape is fine.
 Many recipes use penne, but we've used gemelli.